pexa-mhaddad/auto-merge-with-rulesets/README.md

-# GitHub Rulesets with Dependabot Auto-Merge Test
+# Auto-Merge with Rulesets for Dependabot PRs

-This repository demonstrates how to use GitHub rulesets with Dependabot auto-merge in a monorepo structure.
+This repository demonstrates how to implement auto-merge functionality for Dependabot PRs using GitHub rulesets in a multi-ecosystem project structure.
+It serves as a proof of concept for the evergreen initiative to streamline dependency updates.

 ## Repository Structure